Catrike Dumont Review on December 14, 2020

-Frame: The frame on the Dumont is aluminum, TIG welded together in Florida.
+Frame: The frame on the Dumont is TIG welded aluminum.
+Catrike does it all, cuts, bends, welds, heat treats, paints and assembles every trike in there Florida factory.
 I would have to say the welds are beautiful and of the highest quality in the industry.
-The frame is constructed out of oversized, shaped and manipulated aluminum tubing.
-Catrike has upgraded the design from the Road which is their other trike with suspension.
-According to Catrike the rear frame is quite a bit stiffer even though the swingarm is longer on the Dumont.
+The frame is constructed out of oversized, shaped and manipulated 6161 aircraft grade aluminum tubing.

 Paint: Catrike paint jobs are a work of art.
 There is no one in the bike industry that is better, maybe just equal to Catrike’s paint jobs.
 Their standard paint jobs are everything you want in a paint job; clean, consistent and durable, along with seven colors to choose from.
 Catrike does all there own paint work, and I will have to say I have never seen a bad paint job from Catrike.
 If you buy your Catrike in the winter, when Catrike sales are a bit slower, sometimes Catrike will have special color options or discounts on some models.

 Drive Train: The shifting is superb on the Dumont.
 Catrike chose a premium SRAM drivetrain combination with wide ratio 11-36 cassette and ten cogs in the rear and three in the front, for a total of thirty gears to choose from.
 The new SRAM GX rear derailleur performed flawlessly, mating the GX rear derailleur with the SRAM 500 TT Bar End Shifter and Microshift front derailleur.
 Catrike uses this setup quite often on their trikes.
 Bar end shifters are Catrike shifter of choice and mine as well.
 Bar end shifters just make sense for me.
-I feel they are easier to use than the grip type shifters you see on most other brands.
+I feel they are easier to use than the grip type shifters you see onsome other brands of trikes.
 Grip type shifters work fine.
 If God knew I wanted to ride a trike with grip type shifters, he might have put my thumbs on the other side of my hands.
-I feel I do not have as much control of my shifting with the grip type shifters.
+I feel I do not have as much control of my shifting with the grip type shifters, so I applaud Catrike for choosing the Bar End Shifters.

 In conclusion: I think Catrike will be very successful with the Dumont.
 Every year the stakes get higher in the trike business.
 Catrike has been left behind in the trike business with no good suspension trike, up until now.
 Yeah, they have the Road, but we do not want to mention that trike.
 The Dumont is Catrike’s new flag ship trike and will steal some sales from the 5.5.9.